ParallelMaths/parallel/pages/8-22-rattlebacks.md

 ## 7. VAX! – a game about epidemic prevention

 Take a look at the game on the [__VAX!__ website](http://vax.herokuapp.com/){target="_blank"}, which is all about showing how maths can help reduce the spread of disease.
+This game was interesting when we first featured it in 2017, but since 2020 it has become part of our daily lives.

 We are all connected to each other and it is through these connections that diseases spread.
 You can reduce the spread of disease by breaking these connections, either by vaccinating people or putting them in quarantine.

 It is definitely worth looking at the whole site and learning about the maths of disease, networks and connections, but if you want to jump straight in to the game then this is how to find it and how to win a rattleback.